 - + Building Community that creates an outstanding learning and working environment

-The University of Manitoba has thrived for over 138 years as a place where students come to learn and be inspired.
+Since opening its doors in 1877, the University of Manitoba has thrived as a place where students come to learn and be inspired.
 We offer more than 100 programs and most of our academic departments have graduate studies leading to master's or doctoral degrees.

 - Faculty of Kinesiology and Recreation Management

 - Faculty of Social Work

 - University 1

 FROM HERE we push our limits

 The Engineering Access Program has graduated the most Indigenous engineers in Canada: 125 and counting.